 Registration and renewal

 You must renew your registration each year and this can also be done via the member portal.

 Please note Motorsport UK accepts no liability, in respect of your activities, at events that are not sanctioned by Motorsport UK under the permit system.
 You are reminded that travel arrangements and accommodation are your own responsibility.
-Your insurance is also your own responsibility, as the Motorsport UK Third Party Liability Insurance is not valid overseas, however your Personal Accident cover is as long as you have notified Motorsport UK in advance of your trip.
+Motorsport UK Third Party Liability Insurance is not valid overseas, however your Personal Accident cover is as long as you have notified Motorsport UK in advance of your trip.